molgenis/Graph2VR/README.md

 Check out the [Graph2VR Tutorial Series on YouTube](https://www.youtube.com/playlist?list=PLRQCsKSUyhNIdUzBNRTmE-_JmuiOEZbdH).

-Our tutorial is about using Graph2VR - it does not explain much about the basics of Linked Data and SPARQL.
-If you want to learn more about the background of Linked Data, we can recommend the [Ted talk of Sir Tim Berners Lee "The next Web" (from 2009)](https://www.ted.com/talks/tim_berners_lee_the_next_web) for some basics.
+For those new to Linked Data and SPARQL, we recommend Sir Tim Berners Lee's [Ted talk "The next Web"](https://www.ted.com/talks/tim_berners_lee_the_next_web) for some basics.

-## Research and Development
+## Features

-Graph2VR has been built in Unity and is able to connect to a SPARQL endpoint using [dotNetRDF](https://dotnetrdf.org/).
-We got inspired by many different tools to work with Linked data and to visualize Graphs.
-Virtual Reality offers the user way more space to expand the graph than a 2D computer screen.

 Here is an example of a query that shows the results in form of stacked 2D graphs behind each other: